nphotchkin/TypeLang.app/RAMBLINGS.md

 Test stages:
+ - Pre Test training is simple round one and two but your encoraged to go as fast as possible and complete the rounds X number of times to start to build recognition.

+ - Boxing announcer announces round
+   - End of round stats
- - Stage 1 (Easy) - Words appear in the same order learn the pattern so that you start to build recognition.
+ - Round 1 (Easy) - Words appear in the same order learn the pattern so that you start to build recognition.
- - Stage 2 (Medium) - Word ordering is shuffled.
+ - Round 2 (Medium) - Word ordering is shuffled.
- - Stage 3 (Hard) - Word ordering is shuffled & between words it will shuffle the source and target languages.
+ - Round 3 (Hard) - Word ordering is shuffled & between words it will shuffle the source and target languages.
     - Loose 3 lives then you get sent back a stage.
+ - Final Round - Given source language type in the target.

 Ideally i'd like to encorporate this:
 [The Solar System Theory](https://www.youtube.com/watch?v=95NgtNgmnWA&list=WL&index=2&ab_channel=NathanielDrew)